 The audit can also be conducted on your competitors’ websites to find out their advantages and disadvantages and see if there is room for your improvements.

 As a deliverable, the full audit report will be presented with the identified issues and design recommendations and mockups.

 The best way to know which design will convert better is to run a test.

-If your goal is to test which colour, copy or shape convert better – run an AB test for 2-3 weeks.
-No need to conduct the full usability study for this kind of tasks.
+If your goal is to test which colour, copy or shape converts better – run an AB test for 2-3 weeks.
+No need to conduct a full usability study for this kind of task.

 Split your traffic into 2 halves where one will see design A and the other half – design B. This way you will have evidence showing which one converted better.